peterWMg/GameOfLife/Readme.md

 </ol>

 In a real application I would put more helpful return information instead of throwing the IllegalArgumentException.
-The only check was when the first input was included as an example of how this would be handled.
+The only check was when the first input was omitted as an example of how this would be handled.

 I have included some basic application tests.
 They are not comprehensive and are not unit testing using mocked objects but the addition of such tests to test the logic paths in real application would be expected.